 Kratom is listed on Finland’s Government Decree on psychoactive substances banned from the consumer market, making it illegal to sell or purchase within the country.

-The Journal of Forensic Sciences states that kratom and its compounds are either illegal or a controlled substance in Germany.
+The Journal of Forensic Sciences states that Kratom and its compounds are either illegal or controlled substances in Germany.

 Mitragynine and 7-hydroxymitragynine are classified as a Schedule 1 controlled drug under S.I.
 No. 173/2017 – Misuse of Drugs Regulations 2017, effectively making kratom illegal in the country.